swordfish444/harvest-time-tracking/README.md

 ## Install

 To install the extension, enable developer mode and then use the "Load Unpacked Extension" button to install the extension.

+To avoid the "Disable developer mode extensions" dialog message, navigate to the Extensions page (chrome://extensions/) and click the "Pack Extension" button.
+Next, click the "Browse" button next to the "Extension root directory" option and select the extension's directory.
+Click the "Pack Extension" button and then drag and drop the resulting .crx file onto the Extensions page.

 ## Notes